bennettslin/yearlings_bobtail_app/dot-categorisation-notes.md

 # Dot categorisation
 * The two descriptions talk about mostly different things.
 * One does not naturally lead to the other.
+* One is simply a definition or reference, so can be left out if references are hidden.
 * They aren't so short that separating them would just be awkward.
 * "Also" is a good indication to separate.